hungykun/be-my-valentine/README.md

 # Valentine's Day Project

 ## About This Project
-Made a wesbite to ask my girlfriend to be my valentine hehe :p
+Made a website to ask my girlfriend to be my valentine hehe :p

 (link to view) https://hungykun.github.io/be-my-valentine/